 An extended auto warranty is an optional plan that covers vehicle parts, components, and systems that the manufacturer’s warranty may not cover.
 People usually purchase extended warranties from the dealership where they bought their vehicles or through a third-party company.

-An extended warranty isn’t actually a legal warranty as defined by law, according to the Federal Trade Commission.
+An extended warranty isn’t actually a legal warranty as defined by law.
 An extended warranty is technically a vehicle service contract where the warranty provider agrees to pay for work as outlined in the contract.[2]

 If your car needs maintenance or repairs, you can take the vehicle to a repair facility that accepts your warranty.
-Then, the auto body shop will diagnose the problem and determine whether the work is covered under your plan.
+Then, the mechanic or auto body shop will diagnose the problem and determine whether your plan covers the work.

 Once the issue has a diagnosis, the auto body shop works with your warranty provider to file the claim and get approval for the work.
 If the warranty company approves the job, the mechanics will fix your vehicle and collect the money for parts and labor.
 Depending on your plan, either the warranty company will pay the shop directly, or you’ll pay up front and the warranty company will reimburse you.